The Company in a Nutshell

 Dividend Growth Perspective

 Minto’s dividend history is relatively new since the company went public in 2018.
 The REIT has successfully increased its dividend annually since 2019.
 It seems to be in a very good position, exhibiting an attractive pipeline and a decent dividend growth policy.
-Each quarter, FFO/unit grows by mid-single-digits.
-In Q4 2025, the AFFO payout ratio increased to 66.1% and it increased its payout by ~3%.
+Minto pays a monthly distribution.
+The May 2026 distribution was $0.04458 per unit, representing $0.535 annually.
+Minto increased its annual distribution for the seventh consecutive year in 2025.
+That is positive, but the growth rate is modest.
+This is not a high-distribution-growth REIT.
+It is more of a moderate-yield, moderate-growth income vehicle.
+In Q1 2026, the AFFO payout ratio increased to 75.2%.
 This leaves some room for future increases in the dividend.

 | Dividend ($) | 0.535 |